-This bridge is one of the newest in Singapore and it was opened in 2010.
-Helix Bridge can be seen during the day, to appreciate better its structure or at night when it is full of light and color.
+This bridge is one of the newest in Singapore and was opened in 2010.
+Helix Bridge can be seen both during the day, to better appreciate its structure, and at night, when it is full of light and colour.

 7. See more than 30,000 plants in the Flower Dome

-8. Climb the Supertrees
+8. Go up to the Supertrees

 You don’t need a ticket to attend the show, you can enjoy it for free.
 This is one of the things you can’t miss on your visit to Singapore.
 You’ll love it!

 10. Discover three cultures in three neighbourhoods

-It’s interesting to walk from one neighbourhood to another and discover the culture of each one.
+It’s interesting to walk from one neighborhood to another and discover the culture of each one.
 Each neighborhood looks like a different country.
 The architecture, the people, the food and the language are different in each one of them.

 11. Visit Hindu temples

-We visited Sri Veeramakaliamman and arrived just at the time when there was a celebration.
-It is very interesting to see the rituals of other religions and being able to witness them even if you are not one them.
+We visited Sri Veeramakaliamman and arrived just in time for a celebration.
+It is very interesting to see the rituals of other religions in person and to be able to witness them even if you are not one them.

-12. Visiting Buddhist temples
+12. Visit Buddhist temples

-You can also visit Sakya Muni Buddha Gaya Temple, Lian Shan Shuang Lin Monastery and Wat Ananda Metyarama.
+You can also visit Sakya Muni Buddha Gaya Temple, Lian Shan Shuang Lin Monastery, and Wat Ananda Metyarama.
 It doesn’t matter which of them you decide to visit because any one of them will leave you speechless.

 13. Search for Buddha's tooth